fzyzcjy/flutter_rust_bridge/book/src/troubleshooting.md

 Dart SDK `>=2.14.0` is needed not by this library, but by the latest version of the `ffigen` tool.
 Therefore, write `sdk: ">=2.14.0 <3.0.0"` in the `environment` section of `pubspec.yaml`.
 If you do not want that, consider installing a older version of the `ffigen` tool.

+## Issues on Web?

+Check out [Limitations on WASM](./wasm_limitations.md) for some common problems and solutions to adapt existing code to WASM.

 ## Other problems?

 Don't hesitate to [open an issue](https://github.com/fzyzcjy/flutter_rust_bridge/issues/new/choose)!
 I usually reply within minutes or hours (except when sleeping, of course).